ben-obringer/the-software-essentialist/1_The_Physical/Guess_Point_Level_1_Stateless/2_Arrange_Act_Assert/2_2_Stats_Calculator/README.md

   - Works for sequences that contain two elements
   - Works for sequences that contain three elements Should determine average value
+  - Works for sequences that contain one element whose sum is zero
+  - Works for sequences that contain one element whose sum is negative
+  - Works for sequences that contain one element whose sum is positive
+  - Works for sequences that contain elements whose sum is zero
+  - Works for sequences that contain elements whose sum is negative and average is an integer
+  - Works for sequences that contain elements whose sum is negative and average is a decimal
+  - Works for sequences that contain elements whose sum is positive and average is an integer
-Should throw an error if the sequence is empty
+  - Works for sequences that contain elements whose sum is positive and average is a decimal Should throw an error if the sequence is empty